vecipher/Clematis3/README.md

 **Kill switch**
 - `t4.enabled: true|false`.
 When `false`, T4 and Apply are bypassed; no `t4.jsonl`/`apply.jsonl` entries are written.
+Validation is provided via the CLI (above); the turn loop does not auto-validate configs by default.

 ### T4 configuration (add under `t4:` in `configs/config.yaml`)
 ```yaml